noluong/python/README.md

 Using pre-commit git hooks to automate code checks

-If pre-commit hook failed, you can commit code to repository.
+If pre-commit hook failed, you can not commit code to repository.